Gethe/wow-ui-source/README.markdown

       * Shatter damage is now reduced by armor, but has been increased by 33.3% (repeating, of course) as a result.

+  * Throne of the Four Winds

+    * Al� Akir

+      * Al'Akir's Electrocute can no longer be interrupted by Spell Reflection.

+    * Conclave of Wind

+      * Heroic: Slicing Gale debuff reduced from 10% per stack to 5%.

+      * The duration of the Wind Blast pre-effect has been increased to 5 seconds, up from 3.

   * Throne of the Tides